 A New Hope, originally released simply as Star Wars, was a movie no one thought would ever amount to anything.
 The movie was rejected by numerous studios and, in the end, was only picked up by 20th Century Fox because George Lucas agreed to renounce to his salary as director (instead he asked to be granted the full revenue of merchandising for the film, which has made him, to this day, a very rich man).

-With a very low budget and a non supportive Studio, Lucas faced the unimaginable during the production.
-Many of the thecnicians and even actors have acknowledged the fact that everyone on set thought the movie was going to flop.
+With a very low budget and a non-supportive Studio, Lucas faced the unimaginable during the production.
+Many of the technicians and even actors have acknowledged the fact that everyone on set thought the movie was going to flop.

-Of course that that wasn't the only reason.
+Of course, that wasn't the only reason.
 The film also managed to capture the viewer's imagination by presenting an amazingly fascinating world for them to navigate.
 It presented a visually iconic universe and characters.
 And top amongst those iconic characters is Leia.

 John Mollo, a British specialist in military uniforms, is the name behind the Costume Designs for A New Hope, which happened to be his first job as a designer.
 Previously, he had worked as a consultant for the military uniforms for films such as Nicholas and Alexandra (1971) and Barry Lyndon (1975).

 He would, later on, continue the path of Costume Design with movies such as Alien (1979), The Empire Strikes Back (1980), Gandhi (1982), Greystoke: The Legend of Tarzan (1984) and Chaplin (1992).
 He even won two Academy Awards for Costume Design; the first for his work in A New Hope and the second for his work in Gandhi.